daspiker/fakie/GettingStartedWin10.md

 DON’T “try running a container” as the app suggests.
 We’ll get to that…

--Open Powershell as an admin and run:

-`dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`

 -Install and Enable WSL2

 [Install WSL on Windows 10 | Microsoft Docs](https://docs.microsoft.com/en-us/windows/wsl/install-win10)